-- estimate the total number of person-hours of variable work by FSANZ staff for that application; - compare that estimated total against the table in Regulation 7 of the FSANZ Regulation to determine what procedure classification applies to the application; and - compare that procedure classification against the table in Regulation 8 of the FSANZ Regulation to determine the amount of the charge.
+- estimate the total number of person-hours of variable work by FSANZ staff for that application; - compare that estimated total against the table in Regulation 7 of the FSANZ Regulation to determine what procedure classification applies to the application;3 and - compare that procedure classification against the table in Regulation 8 of the FSANZ Regulation to determine the amount of the charge.
 This table sets out the amount that must be paid by the applicant.

-If the estimated total of person-hours of variable work exceeds 680 hours (i.e., applications classified as a General Procedure Level 5 application, a High Level Health Claim Procedure Level 5 application or a Major Procedure), then FSANZ must also estimate the person-hours of variable work for each officer, position or classification (using the table to the definition of 'Authority variable work cost' in Regulation 2 of the FSANZ Regulations).
-FSANZ will formally notify the applicant in writing of the classification of the application and the amount of the charge that is payable.
+If the estimated total of person-hours of variable work exceeds 520 hours (i.e., applications classified as a General Procedure Level 5 application, a High Level Health Claim Procedure Level 5 application or a Major Procedure), then FSANZ must also estimate the person-hours of variable work for each officer, position or classification (using the table to the definition of 'Authority variable work cost' in

+2 Regulation 2 of the FSANZ Regulations specifies what constitutes 'variable work'.